yocontra/nodecast/README.md

 </tr>
 </table>

-This library has been tested with a ChromeCast emulator until mine arrives.
-Theoretically it should work with your physical one just fine.
+This library has been tested with ChromeCast, Roku, and a Panasonic Viera TV.
+It fully supports any device that uses the DIAL protocol.
+RAMP support is being worked on for certain ChromeCast functionality.

 ## How this works